cp3-llbb/WWGGSnowMassAnalysis/README.md

 Repository for the HH->WWGG Snowmass analysis.

+The analysis is being performed with [bamboo framework](https://bamboo-hep.readthedocs.io/en/latest/).

 `bambooRun -m CleanMerged.py:SnowmassExample YML/tautauGG_for_latex_table.yml -o OUTPUT_NAME`

 To test, one can use `--MaxFiles=1` to run with 1 root file.